 Catherine/Cathy Linton Heathcliff Earnshaw Quotes in Wuthering Heights

 The Wuthering Heights quotes below are all either spoken by Catherine/Cathy Linton Heathcliff Earnshaw or refer to Catherine/Cathy Linton Heathcliff Earnshaw.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Wuthering Heights published in 2009.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Chapter 24 Quotes